AngelGSoto/Alhambra-magni-QSOsCVs/README.md

 -) There is a file.json for each source.

 -) The file.json contains a dictionary, that have the magnitude of each filter of the ALHAMBRA photometric system.
-The file also has the "id" and the redshift "z" of the source.
+The file also has the "id" of the source.
+If the source is a QSO, the file also have the redshift "z".